google-deepmind/mujoco/doc/XMLreference.rst

 The inertial computation mentioned above is part of an algorithm used not only to center and align the mesh, but also to infer the mass and inertia of the body to which it is attached.
-This is done by computing the centroid of the triangle faces, connecting each face with the centroid to form a triangular pyramid, computing the mass and inertia of all pyramids and accumulating them.
-This algorithm comes from Astronomy where it is used to estimate inertial properties of asteroids.
-It is exact for convex meshes but is not always exact for non-convex meshes; indeed no algorithm can be exact when the notion of interior is ill-defined.
-Thus for non-convex models designed in CAD software (which usually knows what the interior is) it is better to ask that software to compute the inertial properties of the body and enter them in the MJCF file explicitly via the :ref:`inertial <inertial>` element.
+This is done by computing the centroid of the triangle faces, connecting each face with the centroid to form a triangular pyramid, computing the mass and signed inertia of all pyramids (considered solid or hollow if :at:`shellinertia` is true) and accumulating them.
+The sign ensures that pyramids on the outside of the surfaces are subtracted, as it can occur with concave geometries.
+This algorithm can be found in section 1.3.8 of Computational Geometry in C (Second Edition) by Joseph O'Rourke.

 The full list of processing steps applied by the compiler to each mesh is as follows: